 Having the right gear whilst you’re adventuring around the outdoors is key to keeping you warm, dry, and ensuring you enjoy the magical times the wild has on offer.
 One of the most important things to have is the right clothing and the layering options you choose will help you stay comfortable and keep your pack weight down.

 A softshell jacket is a lightweight layer everyone should have in their arsenal.
-A good softshell jacket will protect you from wind and rain while being breathable to keep you from overheating on those long hikes.
-They’re stretchy too and won’t restrict your movement in any way, so you can keep going comfortably.
+A good softshell jacket will protect you from wind and water while being breathable to keep you from overheating on those long hikes.
+They’re stretch-woven too and won’t restrict your movement in any way, so you can keep going comfortably.

 At A Glance: Our Top 5 Softshell Jackets

-There are hundreds upon hundreds of softshell jackets on the market, each made with different features and from a variety of fabrics.
-It’s hard to know which ones will work well from you while you’re reading through the product descriptions and that’s where we come in.
-We have taken some of the best soft shell jackets and put them into this handy review so you can be confident in choosing the right one for you.
+We have taken some of the best softshell jackets and put them into this handy review so you can be confident in choosing the right one for you.

 Best On A Budget